-Continue readingEach year, several students of the Environmental Pollution Management (Ecotoxicology) Program complete an 8-week internship, the so-called “AMEO”.
+In this blogpost, Charlotte Linley (aka Lottie) shares her internship experience at the Flanders Marine Institute (VLIZ) in Belgium.
+Students of the Environmental Pollution Management (Ecotoxicology) Program complete an 8-week internship each year, the so-called “AMEO”.
 The AMEO is performed either at an external university, governmental or industrial research institute where students learn to apply the competences achieved during their study.
 Students also use this opportunity to travel and explore not only Germany, but also other countries.
-In this blog post, Dana Bashkir shares her AMEO experience in Wageningen University and Research, Netherlands.

 Continue reading